httpwg/http2-spec/draft.md

 the URI scheme in use.

 Thus, we won't have just one protocol identifier for HTTP/2.0, but two; one with and one without the use of TLS.
-For example, the following identifiers might be registered if this approach is adopted:
+As such, the following identifiers are recommended if this approach is adopted:

-* http1 - http/1.x over TCP
+* h1 - http/1.x over TCP
-* http1-tls - http/1.x over TLS over TCP (as per {{RFC2818}})
+* h1t - http/1.x over TLS over TCP (as per {{RFC2818}})
-* http2 - http/2.x over TCP
+* h2 - http/2.x over TCP
-* http2-tls - http/2.x over TLS over TCP (as per {{RFC2818}})
+* h2t - http/2.x over TLS over TCP (as per {{RFC2818}})
-* http2-tls-relaxed - http/2.x over TLS over TCP (see {{relaxed}})
+* h2r - http/2.x over TLS over TCP (see {{relaxed}})

+Draft implementations could be indicated with a suffix; e.g., h2t-draft10.

-Most of these are already latently defined by HTTP/2.0, with the exception being http2-tls-relaxed, defined below.
+Most of these are already latently defined by HTTP/2.0, with the exception being h2r, defined below.
 Note that the focus of this proposal is on the semantics of the identifiers; an exact syntax for them is not part of it.

-By indicating the use of TLS in the protocol identifier allows a client and server to negotiate the use of TLS for "http://" URIs; if the server offers http2-tls, the client can select that protocol, start TLS and use it.
+By indicating the use of TLS in the protocol identifier allows a client and server to negotiate the use of TLS for "http://" URIs; if the server offers h2t, the client can select that protocol, start TLS and use it.

 Note that, as discussed in {{downgrade}}, there may be situations (e.g,.
 ALPN) where advertising some of these profiles are inapplicable or inadvisable.
-For example, in an ALPN negotiation for a "https://" URI, it is only sensible to offer http1-tls and http2-tls.
+For example, in an ALPN negotiation for a "https://" URI, it is only sensible to offer h1t and h2t.

-## The "http2-tls-relaxed" Protocol {#relaxed}
+## The "h2r" Protocol {#relaxed}

-Servers that support the "http2-tls-relaxed" protocol indicate that they support TLS for access to URIs with the "http" URI scheme using HTTP/2.0 or greater.
+Servers that support the "h2r" protocol indicate that they support TLS for access to URIs with the "http" URI scheme using HTTP/2.0 or greater.

-Servers MAY advertise the "http2-tls-relaxed" profile for resources with a "http" origin scheme; they MUST NOT advertise it for resources with a "https" origin.
+Servers MAY advertise the "h2r" profile for resources with a "http" origin scheme; they MUST NOT advertise it for resources with a "https" origin.

-When a client connects to an "http2-tls-relaxed" alternate service, it MUST use TLS1.1 or greater, and MUST use HTTP/2.x.
+When a client connects to an "h2r" alternate service, it MUST use TLS1.1 or greater, and MUST use HTTP/2.x.
 HTTP/2.0 SHOULD be used as soon as TLS negotiation is completed; i.e., the "Upgrade dance" SHOULD NOT be performed.

-When connecting to an "http2-tls-relaxed" service, the algorithm for authenticating the server described in {{RFC2818}} Section 3.1 changes; the client does not necessarily validate its certificate for expiry, hostname match or relationship to a known certificate authority (as it would with "normal"
+When connecting to an "h2r" service, the algorithm for authenticating the server described in {{RFC2818}} Section 3.1 changes; the client does not necessarily validate its certificate for expiry, hostname match or relationship to a known certificate authority (as it would with "normal"